SteveBronder/ideas/yae.md

 - What parts of the design do you expect to resolve through the RFC process before this gets merged?

   - Should the GPU backend be CUDA or should we target something like [Triton](https://github.com/triton-lang/triton) and use the LLVM jit to compile?
+  - Should we target supporting computation over multiple devices?
+That would be a lot of work but tmk no one has a nice C++ library for that yet.

 - What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
   - Mostly I'd like to resolve whether others think this kind of library is a good idea.